Inside: I started thinking about what I’m keeping in a more intentional way and these 3 questions are so good for decluttering!

-The kind that even had me creating a checklist of places to clean out that I’m sharing with you can download too!
+The kind that even had me creating a checklist of places to clean out that I’m sharing that you can download too!

 We recently opened a nice bottle of wine that we had been “saving for a special occasion.”
 Problem is, when the special occasion finally came and we remembered to open the dang thing, it had turned.
 Ain’t nothing special about that!